 - Inflammation of the A gland (for example, the thyroid or the pituitary) that produces an endocrine secretion, like the thyroid

-Because these drugs have been studied in patients for only a few years, we do not know for certain what the long-term side effects are in patients with profound responses, including remission of cancer.
-However, doctors have some ideas about what they may be18:
+Because these drugs have been studied in patients for only a few years, it is not known for certain what the long-term side effects are in patients with profound responses, including remission of cancer.
+However, doctors have some ideas about what they may be:11,12,14,21

-- One potential long-term side effect from immunotherapy may be that, if it affects the endocrine gland, a patient may need thyroid hormone supplementation for the rest of his or her life
+- If it affects the endocrine gland, a patient may need thyroid hormone supplementation for the rest of his or her life

 - Some patients develop diabetes and need to be on medication